 By Googling or YouTube searching for “Lenny Chat Bot” you can find an endless collection of phone scammers losing their minds, while Lenny putters away in confusion (while the sound of quacking ducks occasionally enters the background for reasons unknown – this alone has snapped more than a few of the callers) – but honestly – this Lenny Bot should really be made into an app in 2018.

 Let’s seriously make this a goal somehow.

-Now, before you jump in to defend the working phone jockeys, in all fairness yes, I know telemarketing can be a legit job, staffed by REAL people who probably don’t love every waking second of the work involved.
+Now, before you jump in to defend the working phone jockeys, in all fairness yes, I know telemarketing can be a legitimate job, staffed by REAL people who probably don’t love every waking second of the work involved.
 I myself lasted all of 2 weeks at a call center in Cambridge Ontario during rough times.